lkalliance/Employee-Manager/README.md

 * press-any-key
 * console.table

 Once all the modules are in place, run the provided schema sql file (/db/schema.sql) at your mysql prompt to create the database.
+You can also pre-seed the database with some test data by running the seeds file (/db/seeds.sql).

 ## Usage Information